 College of Nursing

-The College of Nursing offers bachelors, masters, and doctoral degree programs.
+The College of Nursing offers bachelor's and doctoral degree programs.
 The mission of the College of Nursing is to educate clinicians, leaders, scholars, and advanced practitioners who can enhance the quality of life for people of all cultures, economic levels, and geographic locations.
 The College of Nursing integrates the liberal arts and sciences with the knowledge, skills, and attitudes essential for lifelong learning, personal responsibility, and sustained achievement in the nursing profession and the communities in which our graduates reside.
 Information regarding undergraduate programs is available from the Office of Student Services at (850) 644-3296.
 Graduates of the baccalaureate program are prepared for beginning levels of professional practice in a variety of settings.
-Graduates of the master's and doctoral programs are prepared for advanced professional positions.
-For additional information, please refer to the "Nursing" chapter in this General Bulletin, e-mail email@example.com, call (850) 644-3296, or visit http://nursing.fsu.edu/.
+Graduates of the doctoral program are prepared for advanced professional positions.
+For additional information, please refer to the "Nursing" chapter in this General Bulletin, e-mail firstname.lastname@example.org, call (850) 644-3296, or visit http://nursing.fsu.edu/.